As Meth Use Surges, First Responders Struggle To Help Those In Crisis

 "They can look so similar to someone that's experiencing chronic schizophrenia," says Dr. Anton Nigusse Bland, medical director of psychiatric emergency services, at San Francisco General.
 "It's almost indistinguishable in that moment."

 Someone who has methamphetamine-induced psychosis, he says, "they're often paranoid, they're thinking someone might be trying to harm them.
-Their perceptions are all off," he adds.
+Their perceptions are all off."

 For example, someone starts walking into traffic on Sixth Street, shouting, taking off his shirt.
 A bystander calls 911 and reports a mentally disturbed person, then the police come and deliver him to Nigusse Bland's department.